Opytne, Bakhmut Raion, Donetsk Oblast

 Opytne (Опитне; Опытное) is a rural settlement in Bakhmut Raion (district) in Donetsk Oblast of eastern Ukraine, at 64.7 km NNE from the centre of Donetsk city.
-Since October 2022, it would be under the control of the Russian Armed Forces.
+Since October 2022, it is under the control of the Russian Armed Forces.

 Opytne was shelled in 2015 During the War in Donbas (2014–2022) but no casualties were reported.

-On 13 October 2022, the Donetsk People's Republic announced that "troops of the DPR and LPR, with support from the Russian Armed Forces, "liberated" Opytne and Ivanhrad."
+On 13 October 2022, the Donetsk People's Republic announced that "troops of the DPR and LPR, with support from the Russian Armed Forces, 'liberated' Opytne and Ivanhrad."

-However, Armed forces of Ukraine have not confirmed yet this claim.On November 11 2022, Opytne was captured by DPR and Russian forces.
+However, Armed Forces of Ukraine did not confirm this claim.
+On November 11 2022, a pro-Russian force claimed Opytne was captured by DPR forces.

 Demographics

 In 2001, the settlement had 1951 inhabitants.